What is the advantage of being a member of a Theme Community?

 Are applications accepted on a rolling basis?

 Applications are accepted on a rolling basis.
-Application review begins after the May 5th deadline.
-Applications are not reviewed or accepted on a first come,first serve basis.
+Application review begins after the deadline for first-year students.
+Applications are not reviewed or accepted on a first come, first serve basis.

 How many students are accepted into each Theme Community?